Localizing genuine multiparty entanglement in noisy stabilizer states: LGME in noisy graph states

 \item[(b)] Note, however, that in the case of PD noise (Figs.~\ref{fig:noise_linear_ladder}(c) and \ref{fig:noise_square}(c)), $|S_1^{\prime\prime}|$ remains the same in the case of the bulk, the boundary, and the corner, which manifests in $q_c$ remaining the same for all these cases.

-\item[(c)] Moreover, for all types of Pauli noise and for a specific category of subsystem $S$ (bulk, boundary, or corner), the value of $q_c$ decreases with increasing $\epsilon$, implying a quicker loss of LGME with increasing non-Markovianity in the noise.
+\item[(c)] Moreover, for all types of Pauli noise and for a specific category of subsystem $S$ (bulk, boundary, or corner), the value of $q_c$ decreases with increasing $\epsilon$, implying a quicker loss of FLGME with increasing non-Markovianity in the noise.

 \item[(d)] In the case of the BF, BPF, and PD noise, $q_c$ has a quadratic dependence on $\epsilon$ ($q_c\sim a_2 \epsilon^{2}+a_1\epsilon+a_0$), while in the case of the DP noise, a cubic dependence ($q_c\sim a_3\epsilon^3+ a_2 \epsilon^{2}+a_1\epsilon+a_0$) is observed, The values of the parameters $a_i$s $(i=1,2,3)$ depends on the type of noise, the choice of the graph, and the location of the subsystem $S$ in the graph, while $a_0$ is the value of $q_c$ for $\epsilon=0$. \end{enumerate} We point out here that for a specific type of Pauli noise, the values of $q_c$ are independent of system size, $N$, for the chosen PMS $\alpha_c$ (cf.~\cite{dur2004}).
 The values of $q_{c}$ in the Markovian cases can be extracted from the data for $\epsilon=0$ (see Sec.~\ref{subsec:noise}).
-Note also that due to the maximization involved in the definition of localizable entanglement, the actual critical noise strength beyond which the LGME perishes is greater than, or equal to $q_c$.
+Due to the maximization involved in the definition of LGME, the actual critical noise strength beyond which the LGME perishes is greater than, or equal to $q_c$.
+Note further that in the case of noisy systems with even noise models as simple as Pauli noise, it is not guaranteed whether $E_S=E_S^\mathcal{P}$.
+While the equality can occur for specific noise types and for specific values of the noise strength, in general, $E_S^\mathcal{P}<E_S$.
+This calls for a comment on the performance of $E_S^{\alpha_c}$ and $E_S^{\mathcal{P}}$ as lower bounds of $E_S$.
+We revisit this in Sec.~\ref{sec:topological}, with an example of a stabilizer state from Kitaev's toric code~\cite{kitaev2001,kitaev2006}.

+Note that in the above examples, $(q_i,\epsilon_i)$s on different qubits are assumed to the identical.
+One can also consider a scenario where different noise of different strengths and different non-Markovianity parameters apply to the qubits (see Appendix~\ref{app:proof_proposition_2} and \ref{app:GDstate}), and similar methodologies apply.
+For a demonstration, consider the example of the $8$-qubit graph shown in Fig.~\ref{fig:comment2}(a), where different types of noises with different strengths $q$ as well as different values of the non-Markovianity parameter $\epsilon$ are applied on different qubits.
+For the graph shown in Fig.~\ref{fig:comment2}(a), Eq.~(\ref{eq:new_eqn}) of Appendix~\ref{app:GDstate} representing the probability associated to the subclass $(r,m)=(2,1)$ constituted of qubits $2$, $3$, and $4$, takes the form

+where $p_i=\frac{q_i}{2}\left[1+\epsilon_i\left(1-\frac{q_i}{2}\right)\right]$ for $i=2,3,4$ are the probability for occurrence of noise on $i$th qubit.
+In Fig.~\ref{fig:comment2}(b), we plot the FLGME as a function of the noise parameters $q_b$ and $q_3$.
+We point out here that this example deals with different types of Pauli noise, different noise strengths, as well as different non-Markovianity parameters for different qubits, and thereby is a typical case of the most general scenario covered by the noise model and the methodology considered in this paper.